Houses in multiple occupation - HMO

 An HMO is any house occupied by three or more unrelated persons who form more than one household and share a basic amenity such as a WC or kitchen.

 A household may be (i) a single person or (ii) several members of the same family, all related by blood or marriage.
 For example: a house occupied by a brother, sister and one other unrelated occupant would form two households; three unrelated persons would form three households.

-A HMO requires a licence from the council if it is occupied by five or more unrelated persons forming two or more households, sharing a basic amenity and is three storeys in height.
+An HMO requires a licence from the council if it is occupied by five or more unrelated persons forming two or more households sharing a basic amenity and is three storeys in height.
 Licensable HMOs are considered to be high risk.
-View more information about HMO licences.

 All HMOs must comply with the HMO management regulations set out in Statutory Instrument 2006 No 372.
 Officers will also assess the property against the Housing, Health and Safety Rating Scheme and will take the appropriate enforcement action to ensure any deficiencies are rectified.

 In general HMOs should have: